 The bodies of Asian water monitors are muscular, with long, powerful, laterally compressed tails.
 Water monitors are often defined by their dark brown or blackish coloration with yellow spots found on their underside - these yellow markings have a tendency to disappear gradually with age.
 This species is also denoted by the blackish band with yellow edges extending back from each eye.
 These monitors have very long necks and elongated snouts.
 They use their powerful jaws, serrated teeth, and sharp claws for both predation and defense.

 This Blog contains Wildlife and Bird Photos from Walks, Safaris, Birding Trips and Vacations.
 Most of the pictures have been taken with my Nikon P900 and P950X cameras.
-On the right of the page are labels for each species of Bird/Animal etc. Click on a label and it will show all of the photos taken for that species.
-I am adding as much information for each species as I can from sources Wikipedia.
-To see any pictures at full size just click on the picture.
+If you click on the label underneath the picture it will link to all of the photos taken for that species.
+Just click on any image for a large picture.

 TOTAL PAGEVIEWS